avivharuzi/subtitles-generator/README.md

 # subtitles-generator

-Generate subtitles easily with ffmpeg and whisper
+Generate subtitles easily with ffmpeg and whisper.